Photograph by Nicholas Kevin Corey (1971-2012)

 However, in slavery, when we have been told that we will die if we leave, when we have been beaten, when we truly don’t see a way out, death by our own hand can seem like the better choice.

-As a recovering survivor, I am not afraid of death.
+As a trauma survivor, I am not afraid of death.
 I am afraid of what would happen to my children if I died.
 I am afraid of not having more time to get my message out to victims and other survivors.
 But I am not afraid of death itself.
 If I was, I would not be speaking out.
 There are too many death threats that I am defying by telling my story.

 But I think all survivors have a different relationship with death.
 During my recovery, I have agonized about my options, and death seemed easier at times.
 It seemed like a lot less work.
 When I feel that way, I am resorting back to those old feelings of being trapped in a life I could not change.
 When I am aware of that, I can remember that I am not that person anymore.
 I can remember that I can make changes, so that my life is better, happier.
 It is hard to remember that I have power over more than just my own death.
 However, it is critical that I remember that my power is limitless at this point.
 Death is no longer my only choice.